ungerik/go-fs/README.md

 fs.Local.IsSymbolicLink("~/file") // Tilde expands to user home dir
 ```

-For example create a `FileSystem` from a multi-part
+For example, create a `FileSystem` from a multi-part
 HTTP form request that contains an uploaded file:

 ```go